-How It Impacts Your Relationship
+How Alcohol Addiction Impacts Your Relationships

 Here are common patterns and telltale signs that a relationship is being harmed by alcohol abuse:

-- Increase in arguments about one’s drinking, and things related to drinking.
+- Increase in arguments about one’s drinking and things related to drinking

-- Missing family events, neglecting childcare responsibilities, staying out late and avoiding responsibilities.
+- Missing family events, neglecting childcare responsibilities, staying out late, and avoiding responsibilities

-- If both partners drink, it becomes the only thing that bonds them.
+- If both partners drink, it becomes the only thing that bonds them

 Steps Toward Healing for the Non-Drinking Partner

-One of the hardest tasks is to stop enabling the alcoholic’s behavior.
-That means letting go of denial and all that comes with it ― like making excuses to family, friends and employers about the alcoholic’s behavior or absence.
-For example, if your partner stays out drinking, comes home sick and cannot get out of bed and you cover for them by calling the boss to say he or she has the flu, that is enabling.
+One of the hardest tasks is to stop enabling harmful behavior.
+That means letting go of denial and all that comes with it, like making excuses to family, friends, and employers about their behavior or absence.
+For example, if your partner stays out drinking, comes home sick, and cannot get out of bed, and you cover for them by calling their boss to say he or she has the flu, that is enabling.